raybrad/MonteCarlo/README.md

 ##README##
-This program is a first step  in my summary of all projects i touched in my PhD study.
+This program is a first step  in my summary of all projects i touched in my study.

 ###Short Introduction###
 It is a enhanced version of classical Metropolis Monte Carlo method,similar to umbrella sampling.